SantiagoGiordano/Fatal_police_encounter/README.md

 observation in the data represents one death caused by a police intervention or use of force, and it includes variables for demographic and geographic characteristics of each incidence, as well as some descriptive variables.
+Additionally, I use the geospatial data for US states provided by the `urbnmapr` package.

   I aggregated the observations in the raw data by state to find the number of fatal police encounters in each state.
 Then I adjusted the aggregated data for population to generate fatal encounters for every 100,000 inhabitants in order to do proportional comparisons.
+Finally, I merge this aggregated data with the geospatial data for US states.

 ## Source